 They enter the lung essentially by randomly landing on the membrane or other parts of the lung.

-Because different sized particles deposit in different areas of the lung, nose or throat, the American Conference of Governmental Industrial Hygienists (ACGIH) is recommending that the concept of particle size-selective limits be incorporated in their occupational exposure limits, the Threshold Limit Values (TLVs).
+Because different sized particles deposit in different areas of the lung, nose or throat, the American Conference of Governmental Industrial Hygienists (ACGIH) recommends the concept of particle size-selective limits in their occupational exposure limits, the Threshold Limit Values (TLVs).
 The ACGIH uses the terms inhalable, thoracic, and respirable particulate mass for TLVs for particulates that are hazardous when inhaled.

 Nanoparticles are those particles that range in size from 1 to 100 nanometres (nm).
-At this time, there is no one answer regarding how these particles interact with the body.
 As stated by NIOSH (the National Institute for Occupational Safety and Health):

-Minimal information is currently available on dominant exposure routes, potential exposure levels, and material toxicity of nanomaterials.
+At this size, materials begin to exhibit unique properties that affect physical, chemical, and biological behavior. ...
 Studies have indicated that low solubility nanoparticles are more toxic than larger particles on a mass for mass basis.
 There are strong indications that particle surface area and surface chemistry are responsible for observed responses in cell cultures and animals.
-There are also indications that nanoparticles can penetrate through the skin or move from the respiratory system to other organs.
+Studies suggests that some nanoparticles can move from the respiratory system to other organs.
 Research is continuing to understand how these unique properties may lead to specific health effects.
-From: NIOSH (2012).
-Nanotechnology home page.